Scotland in 'worst case scenario' for Omicron cases

 He said that evidence that Omicron was less severe than other variants suggests there may be a "more optimistic picture in terms of hospitalisations".

-"Our concern continues to be that even a small percentage of a big number at a time when the NHS doesn't have much headroom at all, that is putting real pressure, along with staff absences, on still puts pressure on NHS and social care system," he added.
+However he added: "Our concern continues to be that even a small percentage of a big number at a time when the NHS doesn't have much headroom at all, that is putting real pressure, along with staff absences, on still puts pressure on NHS and social care system.

 "I don't think there's any way of sugar-coating the fact these next two weeks will probably be amongst the most difficult our NHS has faced in its 73 year existence."

-The MSP said the NHS was facing pressures on a number of fronts - the pandemic backlog which has built up over last 21 months, high levels of staff absences, and more than 1,200 people who are in hospital with Covid.
+The MSP said the health service was dealing with the backlog from the pandemic, high levels of staff absences, and more than 1,200 people in hospitals with Covid.

-He said: "All of those pressures coming during the winter months when we tend to see busier hospitals means this is a perfect storm."
+"All of those pressures coming during the winter months when we tend to see busier hospitals means this is a perfect storm," he said.

 Latest figures for the week until 4 January showed NHS Scotland staff absences due to Covid to be at 5,482 - the highest since June 2020.